Crossfit! You either love it, or you’re too unfit to do it, so you end up hating it.

 This means spending a considerable amount of time eating fewer calories than your body needs in order to burn excess body fat.

 There are of course ways to make this easier on yourself, like consuming certain foods and consuming foods at certain times.
 Regardless, here are the absolute musts for dieting to get ripped:

 - Eat a high protein diet: Protein is muscle-sparing, meaning that eating protein will grant your muscle an actual fighting chance, and they will probably stick around instead of withering away whilst dieting

 - Follow a calorie deficit: In order to actually lose fat mass, you need to follow a diet that is lower in calories than you actually need to sustain your current weight.
-Combining this point with a high protein diet will yield weight loss from fat alone, sparing as much muscle tissue as possible
+Combining this point with a high protein diet will yield weight loss from mostly fat, sparing as much muscle tissue as possible

 - Eat Nutrient-dense food: Nutrients like minerals, vitamins, and fiber are often found in high amounts with healthier food options.
 Dieting with hyper-palatable foods can be a lot harder than dieting with good ‘ol chicken and rice